bennyhuo/KotlinBlogTranslation/original/Kotlin Eclipse Plugin 0.3.0.md

 ### Step Into Selection

 It’s often not enough to debug in terms on lines.
 Imagine the situation when there’re several calls in one line and you want to skip two of them but wonder what the third function does.
-Instead of cycling through <em>Step-Into</em>, <em>Step-Out</em> actions it’s better to hit <em>Step Into Selection</em> (<code>Ctrl + F5</code> / ⌥ F5) action.
+Instead of cycling through <em>Step-Into</em>, <em>Step-Out</em> actions it’s better to hit <em>Step Into Selection</em> (`Ctrl + F5` / ⌥ F5) action.

 {% raw %}
 <p><img data-recalc-dims="1" onmouseout="this.src='https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/09/step_into_selection_cover.png?w=580';" onmouseover="this.src='https://d3nmt5vlzunoa1.cloudfront.net/kotlin/files/2015/09/step_into_selection.gif';" src="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/09/step_into_selection_cover.png?w=580"/></p>